A compilation of Places to Eat from various sites

 West St. Starving?
 Weird time of day?
 Want breakfast food?
-Everybody wants something different?
-Classic diner with massive menu.
+Does everybody want something different?
+Classic diner with a massive menu.
 Open 24 hours.

 Across the tiny bridge near the Marriott.

 A personal favorite.
-Located in an historic boathouse that built PT boats during WW II.
+Located in a historic boathouse that built PT boats during WW II.
 Upscale steak and seafood chain with killer views across the Annapolis Harbor to USNA.

 Carrol’s Creek Cafe.

 Views.
 Upscale.
 Seafood.

 An Annapolis original, same scale as Ruth’s, but with been-there-forever charm.
 Go at least once, to celebrate something.
 Harry Browne’s.